yqyeoh/techpass-tenant-docs/docs/home.md

-# Welcome to TechPass User Docs!
+# Welcome to TechPass User Documentation!
 ![banner](assets/images/banner.png)

 !> TechPass is currently in active development.
 The information within this documentation will change without notice and may not up-to-date.